 When his second marriage fell apart, Gacy was left to live alone in the house at 8213 W. Summerdale.
-From January of 1972 to December of 1978 Gacy raped, tortured and murdered at least 33 young men andboys between the ages of 14 and 21 in the house.
-His favorite tactic was to use his reputation as a business owner and pillar of the community to offer his victims jobs, luring them to his house for work and then imprisoning them and torturing them before killing them.
+From January of 1972 to December of 1978 Gacy raped, tortured and murdered at least 33 young men and boys between the ages of 14 and 21 in the house.
+His favorite tactic was to use his reputation as a business owner and pillar of the community to offer his victims jobs, lure them to his house for work and then imprison them and torture them before killing them.
 Many of the victims were set to work digging “drainage trenches” in the crawl space of his home, unaware that they were digging their own graves.

 Eventually his crawl space filled up with bodies, so Gacy took to dumping his victims off the I-55 bridge into the Des Plaines river near Channahon, Illinois.